CAFOD

-CAFOD is part of Caritas Internationalis, the worldwide federation of Catholic aid organisations with a presence in 165 countries and is a member of the Disasters Emergency Committee (DEC) and the British Overseas Aid Group.
+CAFOD is part of the global Caritas Internationalis confederation and of Caritas Europa, as well as a member of the Disasters Emergency Committee (DEC).
+Its work is based on Gospel values and Catholic social teaching.

-CAFOD's Director Christine Allen was appointed in March 2019.
-In 2019/20 CAFOD's income was £45million and it employed approximately 410 staff along with more than 6,000 volunteers carrying out a range of roles such as campaigning, fundraising, media, office support and youth work.

-CAFOD's work is based on Gospel values and Catholic social teaching.
+The Caritas Social Action Network is the agency's counterpart for the domestic work of the Church in England and Wales.

 History

 CAFOD's origins can be traced back to the launch of a Family Fast Day organised by a group of Catholic women in 1960, who used the money saved through fasting to support a project in Dominica.
 The Bishops' Conference of England and Wales registered the charity in 1962.
 Its current governing document dates from 2015.

+In 2015, CAFOD joined the CHS Alliance.
+One year later, it was certified against the Core Humanitarian Standard on Quality and Accountability with the current certification being valid until 2027.

+CAFOD's Director Christine Allen was appointed in March 2019.

 In 2020, CAFOD launched a new strategy, Our Common Home, based on Pope Francis' encyclical Laudato Si', which calls for a new definition of progress rooted in integral ecology, recognising that everything is connected and hearing both the cry of the earth and the cry of the poor, calling on all people to dialogue in society about how best to tackle the global issue.